babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 When character expansion is required, then an `AI` collation must be used for comparisons, but such collations are not currently supported by the `LIKE` operator.
-A column declared using the default `CI_AS` collation can use the `LIKE` operator without character expansion being performed, which is typically the desired behavior, while preserving the option to explicitly collate any equality comparisons to use a `CI_AI` collation to do character expansion.
-If you create a functional index on a `CI_AS` column with an explicit `CI_AI` collation, then such an index can be exploited by the optimizer to perform equality and grouping operations efficiently.
+A column declared using the default `ci_as` collation can use the `LIKE` operator without character expansion being performed, which is typically the desired behavior, while preserving the option to explicitly collate any equality comparisons to use a `ci_ai` collation to do character expansion.
+If you create a functional index on a `ci_as` column with an explicit `ci_ai` collation, then such an index can be exploited by the optimizer to perform equality and grouping operations efficiently.